ChicagoPark/Java/README.md

 ```

 ### [Casting and Type conversion - Explicit Type Casting]
-> we do it manually.

-* To convert a string to a number, we use one of the following methods:
+* To convert a `string` to a number, we use one of the following methods:

 • Byte.parseByte(“1”)